Comcast Innovation Fund

-The Comcast Innovation Fund is no longer accepting new applications for the 2024 Grant Year.
-We expect to begin accepting 2025 applications in early January 2025.
+The Comcast Innovation Fund is accepting new applications for the 2025 Grant Year.

 The Comcast Innovation Fund was created to support technology and public policy research that contributes to the betterment of the Internet, and the continued evolution of connectivity products and services.
 The fund provides grants to technologists, researchers, and academics to support Internet- and connectivity-focused projects within the fund’s areas of interest, which are updated annually.